Intermittent fasting is one of the best protocols you can do to increase your longevity. Though current falsities will have you believing otherwise.

 Not eating for 36 hours when you’ve had no experience of fasting in the past will likely make you feel terrible.

-Fasting should be an integral part of your health and longevity protocol
+Intermittent fasting for longevity should be an integral part of your overall health protocol.

 There are simply too many benefits for it not to be.